VolkanSah/Python-Script-Runner-Debugger/README.md

 # Python Script Runner & Debugger
 This Python script is designed to run other Python scripts, logging both errors and resource usage.
-It was developed as a convenient tool while debugging a Python-based GUI for managing UFW (Uncomplicated Firewall) rules.
+It was developed as a convenient tool while debugging a Python-based GUI for managing some stuff.

 ## Features
 - Runs Python scripts and captures any error output